 Until … you have to go back and work on it again.

 The Englishman (my husband) always tells anyone who wants to listen that the most work I do for a novel is after I’ve finished the first draft.
 But, as is sometimes the case, he isn’t quite right in this.
 (Shock, horror).
 The editing part, the stage during which I cry, swear and generally become an unpleasant person, is the part of the process that he sees: all the thinking, planning, plotting and obsessing about the story happens when he is not involved (AND I’m generally quite a nice person during the writing phase).
 Because the Englishman is my first reader, he thinks the editing phase is much more involved and work-heavy than the writing one.
 Sometimes, this can be the case, but not always.
 If I have plotted the novel scrupulously, have the characters all set out and vivid in my mind, the first edit is a doddle – OK, it’s never easy, but it is easier.

-When, for example, I was writing my latest novel, The Good Officer, I had it planned out so beautifully, that the first edits were really only a matter of getting the military terminology and facts right (although I did take some artistic license on this; apologies to my naval expert).
+When, for example, I was writing the third novel in The Nordic Heart Romance Series, The Good Heart, I had it planned out so beautifully, that the first edits were really only a matter of getting the military terminology and facts right (although I did take some artistic license on this; apologies to my naval expert).

 Of course, sometimes, when I think the writing is done, I find during the first edit this isn’t the case.
 So I go back to the novel and add some more scenes, or correct a character’s behavior.

 I hope this post has been helpful to you.
-Now I need to get on and start my first edit on the next (and sadly last) book in The Englishman series.
+Now I need to get on and start my first edit on the next (and sadly last) book in The Nordic Heart Romance Series.
 Yet unnamed, it is turning out to be quite an emotional writing journey.